- Gemini Home

 telescope, instrument swaps will be required.
 Therefore not all instruments will be available for the entire semester.

-minimize impact on the queue.
-In other words, instrument swaps will be driven
+minimize impact on the queue and instrument swaps will be driven

-by demand as much as possible and so the final schedule will not be
+by demand.
+Hence the final schedule will not be

-made until after the 2009B programs are known.
+made until after the semester programs are known.
 It

 may be the case that certain targets or entire programs will not be